 We decide to check out Loja and Vilcabamba, the two locales furthest south with lower elevations, to glean what the appeal is (besides the year round spring-like climate).
 But before I continue…here are some generalities about Ecuador whether to live/winter/travel in.
 The country currency is the American dollar, familiar to many around the world, including us Canadians, and the dollar goes a long way.
 It is known to be a safe country.
 You’ll need to know some Spanish as English is not widely spoken – learning on the go or lessons are available.

 On our 30-minute taxi ride from the Loja airport, we are treated to the area’s spectacular scenery – surrounding forested hills that morph into browns and further peaks that appear in muted blues under a canopy of white clouds and azure skies.
 The highway is sided by adobe buildings with a rather industrial look, until we enter the gates of the old city, an archway in a large castle-like stone wall, with turrets, where a vibrant city of 250,000 is ours to explore.

-After settling in to the modern Zamorano Real Hotel, it is off to visit several squares.
+After settling into our hotel, it is off to visit several squares.
 We join locals sitting on benches under shade trees and admire each square’s colonial church inside and out.
 Like Quito, this city has a statue of the Virgin hovering over it from atop a hill.
 Another day we climb to her base for a panoramic view of the city.